1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 The Draped Bust design first appeared on Large Cents in 1796, replacing the Liberty Cap type that had drawn public criticism.
 Chief Engraver Robert Scot adapted a portrait by artist Gilbert Stuart, believed to feature Philadelphia socialite Ann Willing Bingham as the model.

 Production of the 1797 Large Cent coincided with significant national challenges.
-John Adams had just taken office as the nation’s second president in March 1797.
-The young republic faced mounting tensions with France over American neutrality in the ongoing European conflicts.
+John Adams had just taken office as the nation’s second president in March 1797, and the young republic faced mounting tensions with France over its neutrality in the ongoing European conflicts.

-Interestingly, some 1797 cents also appeared with gripped edges, a characteristic whose origin remains debated.
-The planchets may have arrived this way from England, or the treatment might have occurred at the Mint itself.
+Some 1797 cents also appeared with gripped edges, a characteristic whose origin remains debated.
+The planchets may have arrived this way from Matthew Boulton’s Birmingham, England facility, or the treatment might have occurred at the Mint itself — numismatist Walter Breen described the feature as “irregularly spaced incuse notches and raised pellets on edge.”

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)